cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 **Here's what it looks like:**
 <div id="app">
     <div class="editor">
-      <strong>Markdown Editor:</strong> type markdown in this input and te output window will automatically update
+      <strong>Markdown Editor:</strong> type markdown in this input and the output area will automatically update
       <textarea class="input" v-model="input"></textarea>
       <br/>
       <strong>Preview:</strong>